-Oven-base ranges ordered with a 115V, 60Hz, single-phase electrical rating are factory-supplied with one or two three-wire cords (one for each oven), each with a three-prong plug that fits any standard three-prong grounded receptacle.
+Oven-base ranges ordered with a 115V, 60Hz, single-phase electrical rating are factory-supplied with a three-wire cord with a three-prong plug that fits any standard three-prong grounded receptacle.
 Each standard oven requires a 15 ampere supply, while each convection oven requires a 20 ampere supply.

-Oven-base ranges ordered with a 208/236V, 60Hz, single- or three-phase electrical rating are factory-equipped with one or two two-pole terminal blocks (one for each oven), located behind cover plate(s) located on the rear of the unit.
-To connect the supply wires, remove the appropriate cover plate.
+Oven-base ranges ordered with a 208/236V, 60Hz, single- or three-phase electrical rating are factory-equipped with a two-pole terminal block located behind cover plate located on the rear of the unit.
+To connect the supply wires, remove the cover plate.
 Route the supply wires and the grounding wire through the strain relief fitting to the terminal block.
 Insert the supply wires, one each, into the two poles of the terminal block and tighten the screws.
 Insert the ground wire into the grounding lug and tighten the screw.
 Re-attach the cover plate.